ottolan0728/Dynamic-Parallel-Machine-Scheduling-with-Deep-Q-network/README.md

 ``util.py`` - The code of other functions

-    All the functions used by other codes are encoded in this file.
+    All functions used by other codes are encoded in this file.
 For example, 'env_batch' calculates which jobs that are active, and is written in this file.

 ``plot.py`` - The code for drawing the pictures of the results